CMSgov/bcda-static-site/_pages/support.md

     It typically takes 2-4 days after submission to receive <a href="{{ '/partially-adjudicated-claims-data.html' | relative_url }}">partially adjudicated claims data</a> and up to 14 days for adjudicated claims data.
 Even after adjudication, claims may go through additional processing.
 BCDA provides the latest updates available for each claim.
 </p>
 <p>
-    According to Section 6404 of the Affordable Care Act, Medicare Fee-for-Service claims must be submitted within 12 months (1 calendar year) of the date of service. <a href="https://www2.ccwdata.org/documents/10280/19002256/medicare-claims-maturity.pdf" target="blank" rel="noopener">Learn about claims submission and approval time frames.</a></p>
+    According to Section 6404 of the Affordable Care Act, Medicare Fee-for-Service claims must be submitted within 12 months (1 calendar year) of the date of service. <a href="https://www2.ccwdata.org/documents/10280/19002256/medicare-claims-maturity.pdf" target="_blank" rel="noopener noreferrer">Learn about claims submission and approval time frames.</a></p>
 {% endcapture %}

 {% capture a4AccordionContent %}
 <p>
-    Adjudicated claims data is loaded from the <a href="https://www2.ccwdata.org/web/guest/home/" target="blank" rel="noopener">Chronic Conditions Data Warehouse (CCW)</a>.
+    Adjudicated claims data is loaded from the <a href="https://www2.ccwdata.org/web/guest/home/" target="_blank" rel="noopener noreferrer">Chronic Conditions Data Warehouse (CCW)</a>.
 Partially adjudicated claims data is loaded from the Fiscal Intermediary Standard System (FISS) and Multi-Carrier System (MCS).
 </p>
 {% endcapture %}